Essential AI Logo

 Apr 23, 2025

-In this post, we want to share some findings from our recent research at Essential AI that might challenge a commonly held belief: that reflection—the ability of language models to recognize and correct their own mistakes—only emerges during fine-tuning or reinforcement learning.
+In this post, we share findings from recent research at Essential AI that challenge a common belief: that reflection—the ability of language models to recognize and correct their own mistakes—only emerges during fine‑tuning or reinforcement learning.

 We set out to investigate whether this reflective ability might actually begin to take shape much earlier—during pre‑training itself.
 To our surprise, the answer appears to be yes.